SCSU's H-1B Process for Full-time, Tenure-track International Faculty Hires

 • REQUEST FOR EVIDENCE/INFORMATION (RFE): USCIS may issue an RFE if additional information is required or if a section of the Form I-129 needs clarification.
 This can delay the overall approval process, depending on the information asked.

 • PROCESSING TIMES: H-1B petition processing time at the OIE is up to 1 month before filing the petition with USCIS.
-Actual processing time with USCIS takes approximately 3-6 months minimum.
-Premium Processing* (additional fee required) takes 15 calendar days. *As of April 3, 2017, Premium Processing has been temporarily suspended by USCIS.
-This suspension may last for up to six months.
+Actual processing time with USCIS takes approximately 4-6 months, minimum.
+Premium Processing* (additional fee required) takes 15 calendar days.
+On April 3, 2017, Premium Processing was temporarily suspended by USCIS until July 24th 2017 for cap-exempt employers such as SCSU.
+The suspension was fully lifted on October 3rd, 2017.

 • H-1B APPROVAL: When the H-1B petition is approved, OIE's Immigration Specialist receives an email notification from USCIS and the OIE can expect to receive the Form I-797 Notice of Action (H-1B Approval) in the mail shortly.